 The focus of our formation needs to be principally based.
 Each member of that formation must have a sound understanding of its governing principles to mitigate as many foreseeable issues in training as possible.
 When unforeseeable problems emerge in operation, those members will be equipped to apply those principles and find tactically sound solutions on the fly.

-Likewise, when moving as a formation, each member of the principally proficient group will be constantly evaluating the environment, weighing the tactical advantages and disadvantages of their position, and move and adjust to enhance their effectiveness.
-Their teammates will do the same while keeping in constant contact with—keying off—their teammates.
+Likewise, when moving as a formation, each principally learned member of the group will be constantly evaluating the environment, weighing the tactical advantages and disadvantages of their position and move and adjust to enhance their effectiveness.
+Their team mates will do the same while keeping in constant contact with, reading-off, their teammates.

 Training begins at a crawl by assuming a basic formation, such as a file formation and moving through an environment.
-The trainer will stop the formation and freeze-frame before every action and ask each member what their next movement, positioning, and priority should be.
-Ensure that they are drawing on your principles to make those decisions.
+The trainer will stop the formation and freeze frame before every action and ask each member what their next movement, positioning and priority should be.
+Ensure that they are drawing on the principles to make those decisions.

 A formation may begin as a file, stack or column.
 When the formation begins moving through an environment the space may begin to open-up, as in the widening of a hallway, for example.
-The team may no longer feel that a straight line is the most optimal way to achieve its tactical objectives, so the second person in the formation begins to fan out of the file to gain a better vantage point on his areas of responsibility.
-The third man in the formation keys off his movement and does the same.
+The team may no longer feel that a straight line is the most optimal way to achieve its tactical objectives, so the second officer in the formation begins to fan out of the file to gain a better vantage point on their areas of responsibility.
+The third officer in the formation reads-off that movement and does the same.

-The formation doesn’t look like a file formation anymore, but it’s much more effective.
+The formation does not look like a file formation anymore but it is much more effective.

-If the situation changes, such as an imminent threat to life, for example, the formation morphs into the most optimal shape given the environment, to move directly to the threat without changing or altering its tactics, principles or mind-set.
+If the situation changes, such as an imminent threat to life, an active killing for example, the formation morphs into the most optimal shape given the environment to move directly to the threat without changing or altering its tactics or mind set.